venkanna37/Label-Pixels/README.md

-##  MapChey
+##  LabelPixels
-MapChey is a tool designed mainly for extracting the road network from the remote sensing imagery and it can be used in other applications applications to label every pixel in the image ( Semantic segmentation).
-This is part of my MSc research project.
+LabelPixels is a tool designed mainly for extracting the road network from the remote sensing imagery and it can be used in other applications applications to label every pixel in the image ( Semantic segmentation).
-To label every pixel, some list of tools implemented.
+  This is part of my MSc research project (Automatic Road Extraction from High-Resolution Remote Sensing Imagery Using Fully Convolutional Networks and Transfer Learning).

 ####  Clone repository and install packages
 ```commandline